Biography

 Union" of Augustinians in 1256, whose communities were located

-rigorous practices of fasting and abstinence, and long periods of the
+practices of fasting and abstinence, and long periods of the day devoted

 After hearing

-the religious life.
+life.
 His parents gave a joyful consent.
-His piousness
+His piousness so impressed the

-into the Order of Augustinian friars and made his novitiate in 1261.
+of Augustinian friars and made his novitiate in 1261.
+At age eighteen

-At age eighteen he made his profession and entered the monastery at
+he made his profession and entered the monastery at Tolentino where he

-Tolentino where he was very active in administering the sacraments to
+was very active in administering the sacraments to the local community.

 As Nicholas